MortimerMcMire/MWSE-QuickLoot/README.md

 Special Thanks:
-Nullcascade - MWSE-lua for which none of this would be possible, and for some fantastic code contributions Sveng - contributed code and many fixes, inspired the quickdisable key PeteTheGoat - Extensive testing and all around big supporter also a good guy Hrnchamd - MWSE-lua work, MGEXE, MCP, all of that great stuff The Morrowind Modding Community Discord for all of its support
+Nullcascade - MWSE-lua for which none of this would be possible, and for some fantastic code contributions PeteTheGoat - Extensive testing and all around big supporter also a good guy Greatness7 - MCM code
+Svengineer - additional code
+doublemoulinet - testing
+Hrnchamd - MWSE-lua work, MGEXE, MCP, all of that great stuff The Morrowind Modding Community Discord for all of its support